Access Course Humanities and Social Science Success

 Upon successful completion of this module, you will:

-- Understand definitions of poverty
+- Be able to evaluate definitions and theoretical explanations of poverty

 - Understand the different methods used to measure poverty